 Perry Clark: Black therapist and host of the podcast Untying Knots: Hearts and Minds Untethered.

-I Need a Coach
+Referrals to a Coach

 Kathy Caprino: Author, podcasting host of Finding Brave, and blogger for Forbes, Kathy specializes in helping women get the most out of business.